Skip to content

 Benefits of Yoga:

-• Improves Mental Clarity: Yoga encourages mindfulness and presence, leading to greater mental clarity and focus in daily life.
+Improves Mental Clarity: Yoga encourages mindfulness and presence, leading to greater mental clarity and focus in daily life.

 Relationship between Yoga and Ayurveda:

 Yoga and Ayurveda are sister sciences that share a common root and goal which is to promote health and wellbeing.
-Ayurveda stresses the balance of body energies (doshas), nutrition, and lifestyle, whereas yoga emphasizes the union of body, mind, and spirit via asanas and meditation.
+Ayurveda focus on the balance of body energies (doshas), nutrition, and lifestyle, whereas yoga emphasizes the union of body, mind, and spirit via asanas and meditation.
 These age-old practices work best when combined to provide a thorough approach to holistic healing and well-being.

 IDY in India: